mdavoodi/www/source/blog/2015-10-05-hashiconf-wrap-up.html.md

 <iframe src="https://docs.google.com/spreadsheets/d/1XbkPJWQo0uuYTlZpjRlrqpuIIA3-wY8VJzPxFns28xg/pubchart?oid=1883362705&amp;format=interactive" border="0" height="375" width="610" frameBorder="0" seamless="seamless" class="hashiconf-survey-chart"></iframe>

-Similarly, almost 80% of attendees rated the talks and speakers a 4 or a 5.
-No talks were rated less than a 2 and only 2.4% of talks were rated less than a 3.
+Similarly, more than 80% of attendees rated the talks and speakers a 4 or a 5.
+No talks were rated less than a 2 and only 2.3% of talks were rated less than a 3.

 <iframe src="https://docs.google.com/spreadsheets/d/1XbkPJWQo0uuYTlZpjRlrqpuIIA3-wY8VJzPxFns28xg/pubchart?oid=312362524&amp;format=interactive" border="0" height="375" width="610" frameBorder="0" seamless="seamless" class="hashiconf-survey-chart"></iframe>